 National Reconciliation Week

-The 2023 National Reconciliation Week theme, is Be a Voice for Generations
+The 2023 National Reconciliation Week theme was Be a Voice for Generations.

 27 May – 1967 referendum anniversary

-2022 celebrates the 55th anniversary of the 1967 referendum in which 90.77% of the Australian population voted 'Yes' to amend the country’s constitution and recognise first nations Australians as citizens.
+2022 celebrated the 55th anniversary of the 1967 referendum in which 90.77% of the Australian population voted 'Yes' to amend the country’s constitution and recognise first nations Australians as citizens.
 This meant that first nations were people now counted in the census.